Follow us on networks

 Let's see if we can clarify some concepts.

-Obviously it is possible to get pregnant without the woman having an orgasm
+It is obvious that It is possible to get pregnant without the woman having an orgasm

 But the big question is whether the female orgasm could promote fertility and the possibility of pregnancy.

-Still, the notion that female orgasms facilitate conception lives on as one of the most pervasive fertility myths, both among men and among women.
+Still, the notion that female orgasms facilitate conception lives on as one of the most pervasive fertility myths, both among men and women.

 The female orgasm and its physiological usefulness